 Spaghetti Squash Casserole Bake Recipe

-Meet the Cook: Don't be fooled by this recipe...it only looks complicated.
-One of our daughters (both grown) passed it on - along with squash from her first garden! -Glenafa Vrchota, Mason City, Iowa
+Don't be fooled by this casserole—it only looks complicated!
+One of our daughters passed the recipe on, along with squash from her first garden. —Glenafa Vrchota, Mason City, Iowa

 - 1 medium spaghetti squash (about 8 inches)